 Safeguarding our volunteers at Educafe

-Please note any contact you have with visitors to Educafe should normally be in the library or other official location.
+Please note any contact you have with visitors to Educafe should normally be in the library or other official public locations.

 It is possible that you may arrange to meet with visitors to the café at another time or location, maybe to assist them in some way.
 In this instance it is recommended that;